 Candy cane snail shells: (the color is generated by the diet of the shell's original owner, the candy cane snail!)

 There are plenty of other pretty shells that aren't as bright they are sure to love.
-Purple Pincher crabs tend to love any kind of turbo shell, and Ecuadorian crabs (the other kind of hermit crab, typically light brown or white with oval eyes) like slit-type openings.
+Purple Pincher crabs tend to love any kind of turbo shell, and Ecuadorian crabs (the other kind of common pet hermit crab, typically light brown or white with oval eyes) like slit-type openings.